 Over 2 Years Since Stroke

-The majority of final expense life insurance companies will accept you with no waiting period if it has been over 24 months since your stroke.
+Most final expense life insurance companies will accept you with no waiting period if it has been over 24 months since your stroke.
 If this is the case, protection from the policy will come immediately upon approval.
 This would be a level or level-preferred policy option.
-A low-cost option would be Oxford Life Insurance.
+A low-cost option is Oxford Life Insurance.

 12 to 24 Months Since Stroke